openshift/ci-docs/content/en/docs/how-tos/contributing-openshift-release.md

 1. Changes to templates (`ci-operator/templates`)
 1. Changes to cluster profiles (`cluster/test-deploy`)

-It is not possible to rerun individual rehearsal jobs.
-They do not react to any trigger commands.
-Rerunning rehearsals must be done by re-triggering the plugin: `/pj-rehearse`, which then triggers all rehearsals of jobs currently affected by the PR, including the rehearsals that passed before.
+Rerunning rehearsals can be done by re-triggering the plugin: `/pj-rehearse`, which then triggers all rehearsals of jobs currently affected by the PR, including the rehearsals that passed before.
+Individual rehearsals can also be re-triggered by utilizing the ['Rehearse Specific Jobs'](#rehearse-specific-jobs) functionality.

 Certain changes affect many jobs.
 For example, when a template or a step used by many jobs is changed, in theory all these jobs could be affected by the change, but it is unrealistic to rehearse them all.
 In some of these cases,